 As stated in Section 1, during the initial phase of this project we have reviewed our existing work and found that in an orogenic setting, a sudden increase in sedimentation can stall the outward propagating sequence of foreland fold-and-thrust belt building, akin to what is observed in the Western European Alps.
-We have published these findings in the open-access journal Solid-Earth:
+We have published these findings in the open-access journal Solid-Earth (Erdős et al. 2019).